-Here’s what employee engagement is not:
+Employee engagement is not:

 1. Employee satisfaction.
 An employee can be satisfied in their job without being engaged.
 Employees are satisfied when they’re simply able to avoid feelings of unhappiness in their job; they’re engaged when they’re committed, interested, and are highly attached to the outcome of their work.

-2. Employee Retention.
+2. Employee retention.
 Don’t get us wrong, employee retention is also critically important.
 But if retention is a cake, engagement is the icing on the cake.
 Remember, organizations gain a return on their investment with retention.
 They gain a competitive edge with engagement.

 3. The employee experience.
 Much like job satisfaction, the employee experience is something that must precede engagement; but they’re not one-in-the-same.
 Great employee experience is a gift given from the employer to the employee; engagement is the gift the employee gives back.